 Our source of supply varies among our operating districts.
 Certain districts obtain all of their supply from wells; some districts purchase all of their supply from wholesale suppliers; and other districts obtain supply from a combination of wells and wholesale suppliers.
 A small portion of supply comes from surface sources and is processed through Company-owned water treatment plants.
-To the best of management's knowledge, we are meeting water quality, environmental, and other regulatory standards for all Company-owned systems.
+To the best of management's management's knowledge, we are meeting water quality, environmental, and other regulatory standards for all Company-owned systems.

 Historically, approximately half of our annual water supply is pumped from wells.
 State groundwater management agencies operate differently in each state.
 Some of our wells extract ground water from water basins under state ordinances.
 These are adjudicated groundwater basins, in which a court has settled the dispute between landowners, or other parties over how much annual groundwater can be extracted by each party.
 All of our adjudicated groundwater basins are located in the State of California.
-Our annual groundwater extraction from adjudicated groundwater basins approximates 5.7 billion gallons or 10.8% of our total annual water supply pumped from wells.
+Our average annual groundwater extraction from adjudicated groundwater basins approximates 5.7 billion 6.7 billion gallons or 10.8% 13.1% of our total average annual (2022-2023) water supply pumped from wells.
 Historically, we have extracted less than 100% of our annual adjudicated groundwater rights and have the right to carry forward up to 20% of the unused amount to the next annual period.
 All of our remaining wells extract ground water from managed or unmanaged water basins.
 There are no set limits for the ground water extracted from these water basins.
-Our annual groundwater extraction from managed groundwater basins approximates 31.5 billion gallons or 59.9% of our total annual water supply pumped from wells.
-Our annual groundwater extraction from unmanaged groundwater basins approximates 15.4 billion gallons or 29.3% of our total annual water supply pumped from wells.
-Most of the managed groundwater basins we extract water from have groundwater recharge facilities.
-We are required to financially support these groundwater recharge facilities by paying well pump taxes.
-Our well pump taxes were \$5.1 million and \$3.7 million for the three months ended September 30, 2023 and 2022, respectively.
-For the nine months ended September 30, 2023 and 2022, our well pump taxes were \$13.1 million and \$11.9 million, respectively.
-In 2014, the State of California enacted the Sustainable Groundwater Management Act of 2014 (SGM Act).
-The law and its implementing regulations required most basins to select a sustainability agency by 2017, develop a sustainability plan by the end of 2022, and show progress toward sustainability by 2027.
-We expect that after the SGM Act's provisions are fully implemented, substantially all the Company's California groundwater will be produced from sustainably managed and adjudicated basins.
+Our average annual groundwater extraction from managed groundwater basins approximates 31.5 billion 29.7 billion gallons or 59.9% 57.6% of our total average annual water supply pumped from wells.
+Our average annual groundwater extraction from unmanaged groundwater basins approximates 15.4 billion 15.1 billion gallons or 29.3% of our total average annual water supply pumped from wells.
+Most of the Many managed groundwater basins we extract water from have groundwater recharge facilities.
+We are required to facilities for which we financially support these groundwater recharge facilities activities by paying well pump taxes.
+Our well pump taxes were \$5.1 million and \$3.7 million for For the three months ended September 30, 2023 March 31, 2024 and 2022, respectively.
+For the nine months ended September 30, 2023 and 2022, 2023, our well pump taxes were \$13.1 million \$5.0 million and \$11.9 million \$3.9 million, respectively.
+In 2014, the State of California enacted the Sustainable Groundwater

+Management Act of 2014 (SGM Act) (SGMA).
+The law and its implementing regulations required most basins to ~~select~~ create a sustainability agency by 2017, develop a sustainability plan by the end of 2022, and show progress toward sustainability by 2027.
+We expect that after the SGM Act's SGMA provisions are fully implemented, substantially all the Company's Company's California groundwater will be produced from sustainably managed and ~~and/or~~ adjudicated basins.